jjvanzon/Circular-Language-Spec/1. Spec/01. Introduction/Circle Language Spec Introduction.md

-﻿Circle Language Spec | Introduction
+﻿Introduction | Circle Language Spec
 ==================================

 This chapter aims to introduce the basics of Circle language.
 Circle language is an idea for a computer programming language, mostly a diagram notation for visualizing computer code.